meshery/meshery/docs/pages/features/playground.md

 It allows users to interactively explore some service meshes like Istio, Linkerd, Consul Connect etc., without having to install them on their local machines.
 Users can create virtual services and deploy sample applications using these meshes and observe their behavior in real-time.

-Meshery Playground also has pre-built scenarios that demonstrate how to implement specific use-cases such as traffic splitting or circuit breaking across multiple Service Meshes.
+Meshery Playground also has pre-built scenarios that demonstrate how to implement specific use-cases such as traffic splitting, circuit breaking, and other cloud native patterns.

 ## Meshery Playground FAQ
 #### Question: Why do I need to sign-up/register to use the Cloud Native Playground?